SolhavenGames/Elementals-of-Tulia/GaeaSaga/CharacterArcs/WykoiArcGaea.md

-# Wykoi "Stability" Maita | Tulia Arc Journey
+# Wykoi "Stability" Maita | Gaea Saga Journey
 <sub> **_The angel on our shoulders know best.
 Listen to her, please, and maybe the bloodshed can stop._** <sub>
 ## Structure
 **Starting State**: In the Strategists for Peace, scrambling to try and roll back the Burning of Gaea, despite it reaching its 5th year.